Right now we do not have any puppies

 For our next litters, we hope to bred

-friend in the US is expecting puppies soon, sired by our special
+friend in the US had a beautiful litter born a couple of months ago, sired by our special

 (out of a beautiful girl).
 If you are serious and interested